gitblanc/c1b3rn0t3s/content/writeups/HackTheBox/Medium/Environment.md

 df -h
 ```

-As it is a non-interactive binary I can create a bash environment variable that point to an executable to execute it at the beginning of the binary:
+As it is a non-interactive binary I can create a bash environment variable that points to an executable to execute it at the beginning of the binary:

 ```shell
 echo 'bash -p' > /tmp/example.sh